Postponed Leaving Cert exams set for November evenings and weekends

 Students who receive calculated grades and opt to sit the written exams in November will be credited with the highest grade based on the two outcomes.

-Minister for Education Norma Foley has confirmed that the exams will take place in Novmenber - subject to public health advice - and will take the form of written papers only.
+Minister for Education Norma Foley has confirmed that the exams will take place in November - subject to public health advice - and will take the form of written papers only.

 Ms Foley said marks will not be available for oral language or music performance tests on the basis that it would “not be feasible or practical” to conduct exams in these components.